bcgov/moh-prime/documentation/HpdidLookup-API.md

             "hpdid": "kax2r4lbr2ejsew4ba5bivvsk5onfqaj",
             "gpid": "H86$J0C3Z$6DYHDFUZ@N",
             "status": "Indefinite absence",
-            "accessType": "",
+            "accessType": null,
-            "licences": [
+            "licences": null
-            ]
         }
     ]
 }
 ```

-Enrollees that have their renewal period expired and have not renewed, they will have a `status` of `Past Renewal`.
+For enrollees that have their renewal period expired and have not renewed, they will have a `status` of `Past Renewal`.
 ```
 {
     "result": [